After arrests over Georgetown student's fentanyl death, teen's father has a message for the community

 "I want to keep as many families together and safe from this as I can, so nobody else has to understand how I'm feeling," he said.

-Ever since Layton's death, Ivins has been working with the nonprofit Texas Against Fentanyl.
+Ever since his son's death, Cody Ivins has been working with the nonprofit Texas Against Fentanyl.